i. Divergence is when there is a mismatch between price movement and indicator reading.

 What is relative strength index (RSI)?

 Understanding the indicator correctly can help you understand the concept of the divergence correctly.
-So, let us try to understand the RSI correctly before we move on further.
-Below is the example of the RSI with levels 30 and 70.
+So, lets try to understand the RSI correctly before I move on further.

 What does RSI tell you?